mimblewimble/grin-rfcs/text/0022-pibd-deployment.md

   * This should give the value of `output_root` in the header.

 * Output segment requests
-  * The root of the output MMR at the given height hashed with the root of the output pmmr.
+  * The root of the output MMR at the given height hashed with the root of the bitmap pmmr.
   * This should give the value of `output_root` in the header.

 * Rangeproof Segment Requests